janhq/jan/docs/blog/data-is-a-moat.md

         email: alan@jan.ai
 ---

-**The rise of Large Language Models (LLMs) has been a game-changer, pushing the boundaries of what AI can achieve.** But within this exciting landscape, a crucial question arises: are open-source models truly competing on equal ground with their closed-source counterparts?
-This blog post delves into the **hidden advantage of data ownership**, exploring the challenges faced by the open-source LLM community and offering insights into the future of this dynamic field.
+LLMs have grown increasingly capable in recent years across a wide variety of tasks.
+The leap forward has been astonishing - even for those who have built AI systems for years.
+The AI space is now crowded with not only closed-source AI of high quality like OpenAI-ChatGPT or Gemini-Google but also many more open-source alternatives like Meta's Llama2 or MistralAI's Mistral.
+With the consciousness of the whole AI community, there are variant of good fine-tuned models that claim to beat ChatGPT at some points.
+But actually, is that really true? and Why do these companies don't release their training dataset?

 In this blog post, we discuss about:

 - **Why is data ownership so crucial?**
-- **What does the community actually have after all?**

-## **The Moat of Data Ownership**

-Closed-source companies possess a unique advantage: not only do they have access to vast, curated datasets, but they also hold the original pre-trained data used to create their models.
-This comprehensive data pool empowers them to refine, adapt, and fine-tune their LLMs more effectively, potentially exceeding the capabilities of open-source models reliant on publicly available datasets.
+- **What are our partial solutions?**

+## **Big corporations have their own moat**

+OpenAI has effectively constructed a moat in areas where even Google may struggle to compete, leveraging its unique position with ChatGPT.
+This platform enables OpenAI to aggregate a vast amount of user interactions, providing a comprehensive view of every daily use cases.
+Such insights allow for targeted model training improvements process, directly addressing real-world applications.

+Crucially, OpenAI has a master key to improve their ChatGPT iterations: the "Pretrained dataset".
+This foundational dataset enables the them to unlock high-performance solutions across a spectrum of niche use cases, setting the stage for tailored advancements that meet specific user needs.
+This strategic asset not only differentiates OpenAI but also reinforces its competitive edge by facilitating continuous enhancement without quality degradation.

-### **Why is data ownership so crucial?**
+### **Why owning the original pre-train is important?**

-Catastrophic forgetting is a crucial challenge in LLM development.
+This is a huge problem called "Catastrophic forgetting" in LLM development.
 This phenomenon occurs when a model, while learning new information (e.g., about a new topic like "birds"), starts to forget previously learned information (e.g., about "cats and dogs").
 Owning the original training data allows closed-source companies to address this issue effectively.
 By fine-tuning their models on this mixed data, they can introduce new knowledge while minimizing the loss of existing abilities.

 ![Catastrophic forgetting](img/catastrophic-demo.png)

-Fig 1.
-Demonstrate of catastrophic forgetting problem
+Figure 1.
+Demonstration of catastrophic forgetting problem

-**Understanding Catastrophic Forgetting with Gradient Descent**
+**Understanding Catastrophic Forgetting with mathematic**

 During training, LLMs learn by adjusting their internal parameters to minimize a specific error function.
 This process can be visualized as a ball navigating a multidimensional landscape, where each dimension represents a different skill or piece of knowledge learned.
 Gradient descent guides the ball downhill towards an optimal point representing good performance on the training task.